Landslide win in Sri Lanka for Marxist Dissanayake’s NPP

 The NPP also outclassed everyone in the country’s central tea plantation areas which are heavily populated by Tamil workers of Indian origin.

-Such was the NPP sweep nationally that almost all former cabinet ministers lost heavily, unable to face the appeal of President Dissanayake, 55, who promised voters an administration that would crush corruption, go for badly needed national reconciliation and boost a battered economy.
+The NPP onslaught led to the defeat of almost all former cabinet ministers, proving Dissanayake’s strong appeal after he promised voters an administration that would weed out corruption, go for badly needed national reconciliation and boost a battered economy.

 “The NPP is on the threshold of a two-third majority in parliament,” said Saliya Peiris, a former president of the Bar Association of Sri Lanka.
 He too noted that the NPP had made major gains in the Tamil areas, a sign that voters wanted the new government to unite diverse communities.